Why Try Rowing

 Get To Know Our Sport

-There are three basic types of rowing that Ontario residents enjoy – flatwater, indoor and coastal rowing.
+There are three basic disciplines of rowing that Ontario residents enjoy – flatwater, indoor and coastal rowing.
 While flatwater remains the most well-known and popular of the trio, both indoor and coastal rowing are growing segments of the sport.
 Clubs across Ontario offer many different programs for both new and veteran rowers alike in each discipline, with participants typically training in programs that are designed based on age and development stage.

 Rowing is a sport that appeals to people of all ages and abilities.
 Many clubs offer flexible ways to take part in social rowing or in a competitive rowing program.
 If you’ve rowed before and want to get back in a boat, or want to try it out for the first time, you can get started by finding a club in your area today.